rolandrgarceau/a-google-sheet-reader-chatgpt-workflow/06b-current-state-overview.md

 Output of the init also mentioned a .boto configuration file was created and to check storage configuration for Google Cloud.
 It may be worth noting what the boto3 core configuration file is for AWS so we do not have conflicts moving forward.

 Speaking of AWS, if we need to access resources from a workload that runs outside of Google Cloud, such as on Amazon Web Services (AWS) or Microsoft Azure, consider using workload identity federation instead of service account keys.

+#### Federated option worth mentioning

 Federation lets your workloads access resources directly, using a short-lived access token, and eliminates the maintenance and security burden associated with service account keys.

 ### Auth from a bigger picture